schelqi/Relational-Database-Free-code-camp/README.md

 # Salon Appointment Scheduler
 For this project, you will create an interactive Bash program that uses PostgreSQL to track the customers and appointments for your salon.

+# Bike Rental Shop
+build an interactive Bash program that stores rental information for your bike rental shop using PostgreSQL.